Al-Habib18/book_shop_api/README.md

 -   Admin can update and delete all reviews
 -   Admin can see all reviews
 -   Admin can also retrive a book and user for given a review id

+## Non-Funtionality

+-   User password securely stored using appropriate hashing ans salting.
+-   Authencation tokens generated securely and validated to prevent unauthenticate access.
+-   Error handling implemented properly

+## Endpoints

+### - Public endpoints

+#### Auth

+-   POST /auth/register
+    This endpoint takes user's name, email and password by request body and responses a access_token.

+-   POST /auth/login
+    This endpoint takes user's email and password , responses a access_token and refresh.

+-   POST /auth/refresh

+User's can input a refresh token by request body in this endpoint.It responses a access_token and refresh token.

+#### Book

+-   GET /books
+    This endpoint retrives all books from databate with pagination accordingly user's given page, limit , sortType ,sortBy and search parameters

+-   GET /books/:id
+    This endpoint retrive a single book for given the book's id.

+-   GET /books/:id/reviews
+    This endpoint give all reviews of a specific book's id with pagination.

+### - Authenticate User's endpoints

+#### Auth

+-   POST /auth/logout
+    This endpoint takes a refresh token and logout a user.

+#### User

+-   GET /users/:id
+    It retrives a user's inforamtion for given the user's id.

+-   PATCH /users/:id
+    It updates a user's inforamtion for given the user's id.

+-   DELETE /users/:id
+    It deletes a user for given the user's id.

+-   PATCH /user/:id/password.
+    It updates a user password for given a user's id

+-   GET /users/:id/orders
+    It retrives a user's own orders with pagination.

+-   GET /users/:id/books
+    It retrives all books for given a seller id with pagination.

+#### Book

+-   POST /books
+    This endpoint creates a book.
+Only seller and admin can create a book.

+-   PATCH /books/:id
+    This endpoint update a book for given a book id.
+Only seller and admin can update a book.

+-   DELETE /books/:id
+    This endpoint delete a book for given a book id .
+Only seller and admin can update.

+#### Cart

+-   POST /cart
+    This endpoint creates a new cart

+-   PATCH /carts/:id
+    This endpoint update a cart

+-   DELETE /carts/:id
+    This endpoint delete a cart

+#### Order

+-   POST /orders
+    This endpoint creates new order

+-   PATCH /orders/:id
+    This routes cancel a order .
+If not order is shipped or delivered.

+-   GET /orders/:id/cart
+    This endpoint responses a cart by whice the order is created.

+#### Review

+-   POST /reviews
+    creates a new review

+-   PATCH /reviews/:id
+    updates a review for given a review's id

+-   DELETE /reviews/:id
+    deletes a review for given a review's id

+### - Admin

+These endpoints retrives data

+#### User

+-   GET /users
+    retrives all users

+-   GET /users/:id/reviews
+    retrives all reviews for given a user's id

+-   GET /users/:id/carts
+    retrives all carts for given a user's id rs

+#### Review

+-   GET /reviews/:id/book
+    retrive a book for given a review id
+-   GET /reviews/:id/user
+    retrives a user for for given a review id

+#### Cart

+-   GET /reviews
+    retrives all carts

+#### Order

+-   GET /orders
+    retrives all orders
+-   DELETE /orders/:id
+    deletes a order for given a order's id
+-   PATCH /orders/:id/order-status
+    update a order for given order id and status
+-   GET /orders/:id/user
+    retrives a user for given a user's id